 Some great wines often associated with a dessert are also made in the Rhone Valley.
-Condrieu is the largest in the North and Muscat de Beaumes-de-Venise is the best known in the Southern Rhône.
+The Condrieu is the largest in the North and the Muscat de Beaumes-de-Venise is the best known in the Southern Rhône.

 While Syrah reigns supreme in the north.
 Grenache remains the king of the south and is the foundation of the region's popular blends.
-You will also find Mourvèdre, Cinsault, Counoise, Carignan, Grenache Blanc, Marsanne, Roussanne, Clairette, Bourboulenc and other minor varieties.
+You will also find Mourvèdre, Cinsault, Counoise, Carignan, Grenache Blanc, Marsanne, Roussanne, Clairette, Bourboulenc and other minor grape varieties.

-Famous throughout the world, the wines of the Hermitage come from the small vineyards overlooking the village of the same name.
-The appellation extends over only 135 hectares and 3 communes in the Drôme department.
-This prestigious appellation produces robust wines with aromas rich in leather, coffee and red berries.
+Famous throughout the world, the wines of l'Hermitage come from the small vineyards overlooking the eponymous village.
+The appellation covers only 135 hectares and 3 communes of the Drôme department.
+This prestigious appellation produces robust wines with rich aromas of leather, coffee and red berries.
 And made exclusively from Syrah.
-These wines, which can age for up to 30 years.
+These wines can be aged for up to 30 years.

 The reds are colourful and give off a great aromatic richness (ripe fruit, spices, undergrowth).
 And the white wines, rarer to find, are full of aromas of honeysuckle, tropical fruits and earthy minerals.

 Hermitage also produces straw wines.
 These wines are expensive due to their labour-intensive production.
 But are also rich, full of flavour and long life!

 The most famous AOC of the Rhone Valley is Châteauneuf-du-Pape.
 The vineyards include 14 varieties of grape varieties, located at four levels of altitude rising from the Rhone River.

 The soils are varied and consist mainly of ancient riverbeds of various ages; the archetypal vineyard of Châteauneuf is dotted with large pebbles whose soft, rounded shape contrasts directly with the twisted and rough vine trunks.